nventive/FlutterApplicationTemplate/doc/Architecture.md

 See [Diagnostics.md](Diagnostics.md) for more details.

 ### Forced Update
-This application contains forced update feature.
+This application contains a forced update feature.

 See [ForcedUpdate.md](ForcedUpdate.md) for more details.